vgwalter/vgwalter.github.io/about.md

 <ul class="skill-list">

 	<li>I was a DJ for four years in college.</li>
-	<li>I have a record collection including originals of The Beatles’ Abbey Road, <li>Pink Floyd’s Dark Side of the Moon, Rumors by Fleetwood Mac.</li>
+	<li>I have a record collection including originals of The Beatles’ Abbey Road, Pink Floyd’s Dark Side of the Moon, Rumors by Fleetwood Mac.</li>
 	<li>I was born and raised just outside of Scranton, PA – where The Office takes place.</li>
 	<li>My first concert was Elton John.</li>
 	<li>I was a founding member of Dickinson College’s cheerleading squad.</li>